sansseriff/phd_thesis/src/chapter_04/section_03_introduction.md

 The Deep Space Optical Communicaiton (DSOC) project managed by the Jet Propulsion Laboratory (JPL) demonstrates optical communication using PPM with the Psyche spacecraft from distances of 0.06 to 2.7 Au [@Srinivasan2023GroundReceiver].

 For larger M, more data may be sent with a single optical pulse or given spacecraft power budge.
-This is quantified through the photon information efficiency $c_p = C/E$ where $C$ is the link capacity and $E$ is the photon cost per optical pulse.
+This is quantified through the photon information efficiency $c_p = C/E$ where $C$ is the link capacity

+$$
+C=\left(1-e^{-E}\right) \log _2 M,
+$$

+and $E$ is the photon cost per optical pulse.
+DSOC relies on modulation of a CW seed laser to generate the communication signal on the spacecraft.
+This signal is then amplified by an Erbium Doped Fiber Amplifier (EDFA) which dominates the power budget of the spacecraft optical transmission system.
+Therefore, power consumption scales with the number of optical pulses sent.

 The DSOC project uses PPM with maximum M values of at least 5, meaning 5 bits of data are sent using 32 time slots per frame.
 M values as high as 19 have been demonstrated in the lab~[@essiambre2023record], but the number of time bins needed per frame scales exponentially with the number of bits transmitted per pulse.
 Therefore, for a given fixed clock rate and time bin duration, the PPM data rate decreases dramatically for higher M values.

 <!-- PPM can achieve higher photon information efficiency than coherent detection techniques [@Dolinar2011Photon] for which the need to measure phase of the incoming optical signal limits minimum transmission power.  -->

-We demonstrate a high clock rate PPM protocol in the lab based on modulating a mode-locked laser and receiving pulses with a low jitter superconducting nanowire single photon detector (SNSPD) (@fig:intro (a)).We focus on demonstrating moderately high PIE, while also increasing the clock rate of the sytem by an order of magnitude relative to the DSOC platform (from 2~GHz to 20~GHz).
+We demonstrate a high clock rate PPM protocol in the lab based on modulating a mode-locked laser and receiving pulses with a low jitter superconducting nanowire single photon detector (SNSPD) (@fig:intro (a)).
+We focus on demonstrating moderately high PIE, while also increasing the clock rate of the sytem by an order of magnitude relative to the DSOC platform (from 2~GHz to 20~GHz).
 By operating at both higher clock rate and PIE than DSOC, this system exemplifies how future iterations of DSOC may send data more quickly but also over greater distances with the same power budget.

 <!-- With the increase of both clock rate and PIE, this protocol suggests a potentially attractive upgrade path DSOC-like systems, as similar implementations could offer both higher data rates and operation across greater distances.  -->